 Subcortical brain tumors have been historically difficult to access due to the risks associated with traveling through the brain to the tumor location, which may result in memory loss or disruptions to speech and movement.

-This procedure significantly reduces these risks by using computer guided navigation and allowing the surgeon to displace tissue, rather than cut it, as he or she gains access to the tumor site.
-This helps to lower the risk of damage to healthy brain tissue and to lower the risk of complications from surgery.
+This procedure significantly reduces these risks by using computer-guided navigation and allowing the surgeon to displace tissue, rather than cut it, as he or she gains access to the tumor site.
+This helps to lower the risk of damage to healthy brain tissue and to reduce the risk of complications from surgery.
 For most patients, this can mean significantly improved quality of life.

-Achieving greater tumor resection can also extend life expectancy for some patients.
-It can help minimize some of the serious side effects of brain tumors, such as loss of speech, sight and mobility, and improve quality of life.
+Being able to resect more of the tumor may also extend life expectancy for some patients.
+It may help reduce some of the serious side effects of brain tumors, such as loss of speech, sight and mobility, while improving quality of life.

-Since the surgery is minimally invasive, patients are generally able to leave the hospital within one to two days following surgery, and can resume limited activities shortly after.
+Since the surgery is minimally invasive, patients are generally able to leave the hospital within one to two days following surgery, and may resume limited activities shortly after.